BrianAllan/Python-Interactive-Bikeshare-Analysis/README.md

 ### Credits
-For the Bikeshare project, Udacity resources and problems were mainly utilized.
+Mainly Udacity resources were utilized.

 The following website was consulted for its list of string methods: https://www.w3schools.com/python/python_ref_string.asp